Strategy

 Experienced Scrabble players call this "getting stuck in a shape."
 Your brain has convinced itself that a particular arrangement of letters must form a word, and it stops considering alternatives.
 It's a form of fixation bias, and the only cure is to physically shift your attention to a different part of the board.

-Here's the dirty secret about being stuck: the word you're trying to find usually isn't even there.
+The word you're trying to find usually isn't even there.
 Your brain is pattern-matching against something that doesn't exist on this particular board.
 The sooner you accept that and move on, the sooner you'll find words that actually are there.

 This one sounds like pseudoscience, but it's one of the most well-documented phenomena in cognitive psychology.

 The incubation effect is simple: when you stop actively thinking about a problem, your brain continues working on it unconsciously.
-Then, when you return to the problem, solutions seem to "pop" into awareness — that classic "aha!" moment.
+Then, when you return to the problem, solutions seem to "pop" into awareness.
+That classic "aha!" moment.

 My personal trick: after submitting a word, I take one breath before looking for the next one.
 One breath.
 Maybe two seconds.
 It's barely noticeable in terms of time cost, but it creates a micro-incubation period that frequently surfaces words I wouldn't have found through brute-force scanning.

-Information Theory and the 3Blue1Brown Insight
+Information theory and 3Blue1Brown

-Grant Sanderson — the mathematician behind the YouTube channel 3Blue1Brown — made a brilliant video about optimal Wordle strategy using information theory.
+Grant Sanderson, the mathematician behind the YouTube channel 3Blue1Brown, made a brilliant video about optimal Wordle strategy using information theory.
 His core insight applies beautifully to daily word challenges, even though the games are structurally different.

 The key idea: every guess should maximize information gain.
 In Wordle, that means choosing words that eliminate the most possibilities.
 In a word grid challenge, the analog is this: your scan strategy should prioritize the areas of the board with the highest "information density."